Archive Collection: Black Blue

-A sophisticated black blue
+A sophisticated black-blue

 Black Blue takes its name from the two essential pigments that make up its rich colour.
 This deep shade appears much bluer when seen in large areas, especially when used in Full Gloss.
 When painted on small areas, or contrasted with a bright white, it will appear almost black in colour.
-Wherever it’s used, this saturated tone that feels incredibly sophisticated.
+Wherever it’s used, this saturated tone feels incredibly sophisticated.

 Recommended Primer & Undercoat: Dark Tones